vamshi-03/Huffman_Coding/README.md

 1. **Input File**:
    - Create a text file (e.g., input.txt) with the content you want to compress.
+   - Pass the path of the input file as command line argument

 2. **Run the Program**:
    - Execute the compiled program.